zitadel/zitadel/docs/docs/quickstarts/identity-proxy/oauth2-proxy.md

 Set a redirect URL.
 After users authenticate, ZITADEL will redirect them to this URL.
-Set your URL to the domain the proxy will deploy to.
+Set your URL to the domain where the proxy will deploy.
 You can also use the default, `http://127.0.0.1:4180/oauth2/callback`.

-> If you are following along with the sample project you downloaded from our templates,
+> If you are following along with the sample project,
 > set the Allowed Callback URL to <http://localhost:4200/auth/callback>.
 > You will also have to set dev mode to `true`.
 > This enables unsecure http for the moment.